nianticlabs/simplerecon/README.md

             scene0000_01
             ....

-In this example `scene0707.txt` should contain the scan's metadata and
+In this example `scene0707.txt` should contain the scan's metadata:
-intrinsics:

         colorHeight = 968
         colorToDepthExtrinsics = 0.999263 -0.010031 0.037048 ........